-Created to provide somewhere cool, where you can watch your favourite films with great food, drinks and all your mates
+Backyard Cinema was created to provide somewhere cool, where you can watch your favourite films with great food, drinks and friends.

 What gave you the idea to first screen a film in your back garden?